muratk3n/thirdwave/en/README.md

 ---

 Haha.. kids call YouTube ads "Skip Ads"..
 Bcz that's the text on the button they click to skip.
-Funny,
+Funny.

 ---